overvis/opcb-release/README.md

 ### Automatic updates

 Automatic updates are implemented using cron job and are being run daily.
-For details, see `/etc/cron.daily/opcb-update.sh` file on your device.
+See `/etc/cron.daily/opcb-update.sh` file on your device.

-### Manual updates
+### Update manually

 Manual update can be initialized by running: